Why We’re Unique

 BiomeFx analyzes over 25 pathogens and measures their relative abundance as a percentage of your entire microbiome.
 This is different from traditional stool tests looking for any detectable number of pathogens present.
 While it isn’t uncommon to have a small number of pathogens present in your microbiome, the relative abundance in proportion to your other bacteria is what’s important.
 A strong microbiome is equipped with both strong competition among species and resilient keystone strains to maintain a healthy environment.
 This healthy competition is just one of the factors that helps to keep pathogens in check.

-By evaluating multiple aspects of microbial balance, strength, and resilience, BiomeFx is able to provide a customized plan to re-balance pathogen occurrence.
+By evaluating multiple aspects of microbial balance, strength, and resilience.
+BiomeFx provides detailed insights into your microbiome's health and suggestions for improving microbial balance.
 It is also worth noting that older technologies have a high rate of false positives when it comes to pathogen detection due to the limitations of their sequencing methods.
 This is just part of the reason why whole genome sequencing is the most accurate technology on the market.

 How your Microbiome Functions